xapian/xapian-gsoc-proposal/proposal.rst

 and use my code to make the world a little better since the first day I learnt programming.
 I'm also passionate about challenges and solving problems.

-When I first heard of the concept of open source, I thought it is super cool.
+When I first heard of the concept of open source, I thought it was super cool.
 I belive that computer science has been changing the world at a tremendous speed ever because many developers keep an open mind and are willing to share their thoughts with others.
 GSoC provides me with a chance to make